pvcraven/2017_web_security/source/known_vulnerabilities/known_vulnerabilities.rst

 vulnerability can lead to the attacker remotely executing code on the user's computer [UAF]_.
 This vulnerability was found in regards to Apple's WebKit in the HTMLFormElement::reset() function.
-There was a flaw in how the software accessed the associated elements variable, which was able to be modified by the reset function.
+There was a flaw in how the software accessed the associated elements variable, allowing it to be modifiable by the reset function.
 By adding custom elements to the variable while it is iterated, the already-existing elements are pushed forward, letting the attacker execute his or her own data [EDB]_.